Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Proposed Graph Transformers Network for RF-OWC IoT Networks

 As an alternative to solving the computationally expensive problem (P1), the RF-OWC hybrid IoT network can be modeled as a temporal directed graph $\mathcal G_{k}(\mathcal V,\mathcal E), k \in \mathcal{T}$, where the vertices represent the total IoT devices (ie, $|\mathcal V|=|\mathcal{N}|$, including IoT nodes and APs) and the edges denote the hybrid communication links at any time step $k \in \mathcal{T}$.
 An example illustrating the concept is provided in Fig.~\ref{illustrativeexmaple}.
 Since the graph is directed and self-loops are disallowed (i.e., a device cannot communicate with itself), the total number of potential edges is $|\mathcal{E}| = |\mathcal{N}| \, (|\mathcal{N}| - 1)$.

 To capture the time-varying nature of the network, we define two types of time-series graph snapshots: $\mathcal G^{I}_{k}(\mathcal V,\mathcal E)$ and $\mathcal G^{R}_{k}(\mathcal V,\mathcal E)$.
-The first graph, $\mathcal G^{I}_{k}(\mathcal V, \mathcal E)$, which will be referred to as \textit{input graph}, captures the state of the environment at time $k$ and includes prior knowledge of the network including allowable communication technologies between devices, initial energy levels, and the planned communication schedule.
+The first graph, $\mathcal G^{I}_{k}(\mathcal V, \mathcal E)$, which will be referred to as \textit{input graph}, captures the state of the environment at time $k$ and includes prior knowledge of the network including allowable communication technologies between devices, initial energy levels, and feasibility and quality of links.
 In contrast, the second graph, $\mathcal G^{R}_{k}(\mathcal V, \mathcal E)$, which will be referred to as \textit{recorded graph}, represents the resulting state of the system after communication activities have taken place.
 This graph reflects communication updates such as exchanged messages, link selections, and energy depletion resulting from actual communication activities.
 These states depend on the scheduling decisions made by solving the optimization problem formulated in Section~\ref{sec4}.